Publishing

 bash

-quarto publish quarto-pub
+quarto publish posit-connect-cloud

 Authenticate.

-- Browser opens for authorization
+- Browser opens for authorisation.

-- Confirm publishing permissions
+- Confirm publishing permissions.

-- Site deploys automatically!
+- Site deploys automatically.

-Your site is live at https://username.quarto.pub/project-name.
+Your site is live on Posit Connect Cloud.

 Understanding _publish.yml